BIRSAx2/advent-of-code-2021/README.md

-# Advent of Code Elixir Starter
+# Advent of Code 2021 Elixir Solutions

 A batteries included starter pack for participating in [Advent of Code](https://www.adventofcode.com) using Elixir!